axelb152/battldle/README.md

 - [x] Remove countries with no notable battles (check notion)
 - [ ] Sort out images
-- [ ] Remove fr internationalization
+- [ ] Double check array in countries, check all country codes are there
 - [ ] Rename UI from Worldle to Battldle (see components)
 - [ ] Check logic for reloading countries (currently per day)
+- [ ] Remove fr internationalization (simply update with battle translations?)

 ## Replace SVG's for countries: